 - West Nile viral neuroinvasive disease (e.g., meningitis, encephalitis) and West Nile fever

 - Yellow fever

-- Report immediately a bite from vector species at higher risk for rabies (including raccoons, skunks, foxes and bats) or any mammal with illness suggestive of rabies.
+- Immediately report an animal bite from vector species at higher risk for rabies (including raccoons, skunks, foxes and bats) or any mammal with illness suggestive of rabies.
 Can report by calling 646-632-6074.

-- Please report any suspected or confirmed cases of tuberculosis disease, including: positive AFB smears, positive nucleic acid amplification tests, positive M. TB cultures, pathology findings consistent with TB, start of TB treatment with 2 or more anti-TB drugs, and - in children younger than five (5) years - positive tests for TB infection (either a Mantoux test or an FDA approved blood test).
-See the Reporting Requirements for Tuberculosis.
+- Report any suspected or confirmed tuberculosis cases, including: positive AFB smears, positive nucleic acid amplification tests, positive M. TB cultures, pathology findings consistent with TB, start of TB treatment with 2 or more anti-TB drugs, and, in children aged ≤ 5, positive tests for TB infection (Mantoux test or FDA approved blood test.